na001988/automation-python/README.md

-### UI Automation with - Pytest Framowrk
+## UI Automation with - Pytest Framework
 This repository demonstrates the use of Python to automate web pages using the Page Object Model

-### Steps to use the project
+## Steps to use the project
-1.- clone project
+- clone project
-2.- pip install -r requirements.txt
+- pip install -r requirements.txt
-3.- Create a configuration to run first test: -m positive --browser=firefox 4.- run from IDE
+- From Intelij, Create a configuration test to run using the variable as: -m positive --browser=chrome
-5.- run from CLI: